 The Final Stage of Recovery

-A Starting Point for Rejuvenating the Body
+A Starting Point for Rejuvenation with the Knowledge of Nutrition and Addiction Recovery

 These guidelines will help revitalize brain chemistry, the physical body, and boost a person’s overall self-esteem as well.